Karthi3754/GeoSphere-Market/README.md

 - 💬 **Seller Dashboard** – View user orders along with mapped delivery coordinates.
 - ☁️ **Cloud Storage** – Images and product data stored via Cloudinary.
 - 📡 **MongoDB Integration** – Persistent storage of user data, delivery info, and coordinates.
-- 🗺️ **Separate Map Tab (Optional)** – Admin/Seller can optionally open the location in a new tab to view it on Google Maps.
+- 🗺️ **Separate Map Tab** – Seller can open the location in a new tab to view it on Google Maps.
-- 🔄 **WebSocket Integration** – Real-time delivery tracking for users and admins (future enhancement).
+- 🔄 **WebSocket Integration** – Real-time delivery tracking for users and admins.
-- 💳 **Payment Gateway Integration** – Secure payment handling via Stripe or Razorpay (future enhancement).
+- 💳 **Payment Gateway Integration** – Secure payment handling via Stripe and Razorpay.

 ---